Ovilia/blog/_posts/2014-04-27-01-the-whole-picture.md

 But what if there're much more `<h1>` elements need to be in this style?
 Do we have to write `style="color: red; background-color: yellow"` each time?
 If we want to change the style afterwards, do we have to change each of them?

 You may wonder if we can write a statement like `make all h1 to be in red color and the background-color to be yellow`.
-Yes, we can!
+Yes, we can! :scream:

 ##Three styles of CSS